Her contact is dead, her bureau chief is missing, and the guy she’s in love with might be working for the enemy .

-For a fraction of a second she hesitated, then took the hand he offered.
+For a fraction of a second she hesitated.
+He took her glass of champagne, then offered his hand.
 He spun her into his strong embrace and led her from the fringe of the floor.

 Like a school of jeweled fish, the dancers around them swirled in precise formation.
 He drew her into the swell and rhythm, breaking pattern only once to stroke her cheek with the back of his hand.

 And missed her chance to escape as they moved away from the door she needed.